MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/India/GST-TDS-on-Advance-Payment-Application-to-Purchase-Invoice.md

 Liability of paying GST and TDS arises at the time of advance payment to vendor.

-### Mandatory fields in Cash or Bank Payment Voucher
+### Mandatory fields in Cash on Bank Payment Voucher

 1. Choose the ![img](image/search.jpg)icon, enter **Bank Payment Voucher** or **Cash Payment Voucher**, and then choose the related link.
 2. Select **Vendor** in **Account Type** field and select relevant vendor code in **Account No.** field.